Generative Ai Policy

 AI-generated visuals may distort or misrepresent scientific information.

-- Minor image adjustments (brightness, contrast, color) are allowed if they do not alter original data or meaning.
+2. Minor edits (brightness, contrast, color) are allowed if they don’t alter meaning.

-- Exceptions are permitted only if AI is part of the research methodology and fully explained in the Methods section.
+3. Exceptions allowed only if AI is part of methodology and explained in Methods section.

-Reason: To preserve visual integrity and prevent data manipulation.
+Reason: To preserve visual integrity and prevent manipulation.

 Article 5: Disclosure and Transparency

-- Authors must disclose the AI tools used, their specific purpose, and the extent of human oversight.
+1. Authors must disclose AI tools used, their purpose, and human oversight.

-- AI may not be listed or cited as an author.
+2. AI cannot be cited or listed as an author.

-- Disclosure should appear in the Methods or Author’s Note section of the manuscript.
+3. Disclosure should appear in Methods or Author’s Note section.

 Article 6: Authorship Responsibility

-- Human authors are solely responsible for verifying all AI-generated or AI-assisted content.
+1. Human authors are responsible for verifying all AI-generated content.

-- Authors must verify all quotations, data, and interpretations produced through AI before publication.
+3. Authors must verify all quotations, data, and interpretations before publication.

-Reason: To affirm human accountability for the scholarly accuracy and ethical conduct of all publications.
+Reason: To affirm human accountability and scholarly accuracy.

 Article 7: Ethics, Privacy, and Confidentiality

-- Authors must not upload confidential data, participant information, or unpublished manuscripts into open AI systems.
+1. Authors must not upload confidential or unpublished data to open AI systems.

-- All parties are responsible for ensuring that AI use aligns with ethical standards and data protection regulations.
+3. All parties must ensure AI use aligns with ethical and data protection standards.

 Article 8: Use of AI by Reviewers and Editors

-- AI cannot replace human judgment in editorial or peer review decisions.
+1. AI cannot replace human judgment in editorial or peer review.

-- They must not rely on generative AI to evaluate, summarize, or recommend editorial decisions.
+3. They may not rely on AI to evaluate or recommend editorial decisions.

-Reason: To preserve the independence, confidentiality, and objectivity of the review and editorial process.
+Reason: To preserve independence, confidentiality, and avoid AI feedback loops.

 Article 9: Use of AI by the Publisher (LP2M Ma'had Aly Hasyim Asy'ari)

-- The publisher may use AI tools to assist with technical checks, copyediting, and proof preparation.
+2. AI tools may assist in technical checks, copyediting, and proof preparation.

-- All publication decisions remain under direct human oversight.
+3. All publication decisions remain under human oversight.

-Reason: To improve efficiency while ensuring human control and accountability.
+Reason: To improve efficiency while maintaining human accountability.

 Article 10: Review and Revision of Policy